 What Happens to Student Loans When You Drop Out?

-You have six months before payments start for most federal loans, it's six months, however it’s important to check in with your lender to be sure.
-Plus, interest continues accruing during your grace period on all private loans, as well as on most federal student loans, except for subsidized direct loans.
+You have six months before payments start for most federal loans, but it’s important to check in with your lender to be sure.
+Interest continues accruing during your grace period on all private loans, as well as on most federal student loans except for subsidized direct loans.

 Explore Your Repayment Options

-Increase Your Income to Make Full Payments
+Increase Your Income To Make Full Payments

 Sign Up for Income-Driven Repayment

 Income-driven payment options may be right for you if you're concerned that you won't have the money to make student loan payments after dropping out.

 You'll pay a set amount on your loans each month based on your earnings and family size under an income-driven plan.
 The amount you'll pay may not be enough to cover the interest in full and begin reducing the balance, but loan forgiveness options exist after a certain number of on-time payments.

 Your monthly payments should be affordable with an income-driven repayment plan even if your job doesn't pay much.
 Your monthly payment could be as low as $0 in some cases if your income is low enough.